Tyler-Akana/Tyler-Akana.github.io/index.md

 W990 Hood Struts are sized inaccurately, not providing enough assistance for initial hood lift-off.
 Struts were originally based on simulation solutions, which are reported to be inaccurate.

 #### **Solution**
-Utilize pneumatic cylinders to open and close the hood, simultaneously measuring force at strut locations using load cells attached to the cylinders.
-This solution provides an experimental force curve that can be used to properly size a spring pack for a W990 mechanical strut or replace the opening mechanism entirely.
+Utilize two pneumatic cylinders to open and close the hood in place of the mechanical struts, simultaneously measuring force at strut locations using load cells attached to the cylinders.
+This solution outputs force and hood angle data from the arduino system to a python program for post processing, and graphical representation.
+The processed data is stored in a .csv file and can be used to correctly size a W990 strut.
+Alternativley the pneumatic cylinders can replace the struts themselves eliminating difficultly with opening and closing the hood entirley.

 #### **System Diagrams**
 <div class="content-row">
   <div class="content-column">
     <img src="assets/img/Kenworth/Controls.png" alt="Controls Schematic">
-    <p><strong>Controls System:</strong> Handles pneumatics and load cell data processing.</p>
+    <p><strong>Controls System:</strong> Controls solenoids on main valve using relays, and gathers data from load cells.</p>
     <p><strong>Main Components:</strong> Futek load cells, load cell amplifiers, Arduino Uno, Adafruit MPU 6050, 2CH relay, and valve solenoids.</p>
   </div>
   <div class="content-column">